Patrick Maxwell (British physician)

-Patrick Henry Maxwell FMedSci is a British physician and the Regius Professor of Physic at the University of Cambridge, a position he has held since 2012.
+Sir Patrick Henry Maxwell is a British physician and the Regius Professor of Physic at the University of Cambridge, a position he has held since 2012.
 His research focuses regulation of gene expression by changes in oxygen.

-Patrick studied for a DPhil in Medicine at Corpus Christi College, Oxford.
+Maxwell studied for a DPhil in Medicine at Corpus Christi College, Oxford.
 He undertook postgraduate clinical and research training in nephrology and general medicine at Guy's Hospital and in Oxford.

+In the 2024 Birthday Honours, Maxwell was appointed a Commander of the Order of the British Empire (CBE) for services to medical research.